fedarko/pyfastg/README.md

-# pyfastg: a minimal Python library for parsing networks from FASTG files
+# pyfastg: a minimal Python library for parsing networks from SPAdes FASTG files

 ## The FASTG file format
-FASTG is a format to describe genome assemblies, geared toward accurately representing the ambiguity resulting from sequencing limitations, ploidy, or ther factors that complicate representation of a seqence as a simple string.
+FASTG is a format to describe genome assemblies, geared toward accurately representing the ambiguity resulting from sequencing limitations, ploidy, or other factors that complicate representation of a seqence as a simple string.
 The official spec for the FASTG format can be found [here](http://fastg.sourceforge.net/).

 This library parses graphs that follow **a subset of this specification**: in particular, it is designed to work with files output by the